Job vacancies up almost 10% from last year: StatsCan report | CBC News

 Job vacancies rose nearly 10 per cent between the first quarter of 2019 and the first quarter of 2018, a new Statistics Canada report has found.

-Based on the agency's Job Vacancy and Wage Survey, which looks at 100,000 job locations across Canada, the report found there were 506,000 vacancies in 2019's first three months, up 44,000 — or 9.6 per cent — from the same time last year.
+Based on the agency's Job Vacancy and Wage Survey, which surveys 100,000 job locations across Canada, the report found there were 506,000 job vacancies in the first quarter, up 44,000 — or 9.6 per cent — from the same time last year.

 It also found that job vacancies increased in six provinces and one territory in the first quarter of 2019.